What and where to eat in Vietnam

 When you think about what to eat in Vietnam, there may be a list of food you have read somewhere but Banh Mi can be one of the top lists.

-The iconic sandwich ranked as one of the best sandwiches in the world, Banh Mi is a crunchy French-style baguette, stuffed with an incredible combination of pork, pate, butter, pickled vegetables, fresh cilantro, chillies, and sauces.
-Originated from France in the late 1800’s, this type of Vietnamese sandwich is the perfect option when you are in need of a quick meal.
+The iconic sandwich ranked as one of the best sandwiches in the world, Banh Mi is a crunchy French-style baguette, stuffed with an incredible combination of pork, pate, butter, pickled vegetables, fresh cilantro, chilies, and sauces.
+Originating from France in the late 1800s, this type of Vietnamese sandwich is the perfect option when you are in need of a quick meal.

 Bun Cha